coq/coq/doc/sphinx/language/core/inductive.rst

       The types of the constructors have to satisfy a *positivity condition* (see Section :ref:`positivity`).
 This condition
       ensures the soundness of the inductive definition.
-The positivity checking can be disabled using the :flag:`Positivity Checking` flag or the :attr:`typing(positive)` attribute (see :ref:`controlling-typing-flags`).
+      Positivity checking can be disabled using the :flag:`Positivity Checking` flag or the :attr:`typing(positive)` attribute (see :ref:`controlling-typing-flags`).